kz-io/core/README.md

 - [types][types] - provides commonly used enums, type aliases, and interfaces.
 - [exceptions][exceptions] - provides commonly-used exceptions.
 - [dispose][dispose] - provides types and features for using and disposing of managed resources.
+- [observe][observe] - provides types and features for implementing the observer pattern.

 ## Contributing